Five solae: The five solae

+Metz asserted Christus solus as Luther's summary of the common three solae of sola scriptura, solo gratia, and solo fide, but that John Calvin's theology added soli Deo gloria.

 Soli Deo gloria ("glory to God alone")

-Soli Deo gloria, or "glory to God alone", stands in opposition to the veneration perceived by many to be present in the Roman Catholic Church of Mary the mother of Jesus, the saints, or angels.
-Soli Deo gloria is the teaching that all glory is to be due to God alone, since salvation is accomplished solely through His will and action - not only the gift of the all-sufficient atonement of Jesus on the cross, but also the gift of faith in that atonement, created in the heart of the believer by the Holy Spirit.
-Some Reformers believed that human beings - even saints canonized by the Roman Catholic Church, the popes, and the ecclesiastical hierarchy - are not worthy of the glory that was accorded them; that is, one should not exalt such humans for their good works, but rather praise and give glory to God.
+Soli Deo gloria, or "glory to God alone", stands in opposition to the veneration of Mary, the saints, and angels.
+According to Soli Deo gloria, all glory is for God alone, since salvation is accomplished solely through Gods will and action - not only the atonement of Jesus on the cross, but also the gift of faith in that atonement, created in the believer by the Holy Spirit.
+Some Reformers believed that human beings - even saints canonized by the Roman Catholic Church, the popes, and the ecclesiastical hierarchy - are not worthy of the glory that was accorded them; that is, one should not exalt humans for their good works, but rather praise and give glory to God.